SPECIAL PROJECTS

 Inspired by the work of Octavia Butler and Franko ‘Biffo’ Beradi, the collective were asked to consider how art might help us in the act of reclaiming our collective ability to imagine a future different to our present.

 Participants of the 'Propositions' series sitting in a dark room, attending to Sonya Dyer's presentation of 'aPOCalypsian Aesthetics'.
+Propositions:

 One of Four (2016)